 The initial meeting was organized by then school board member Julie Bell, Hilton Head High principal Amanda O’Nan and BCSD Superintendent of Student Services, Dr. Sean Alford.
 At this community conversation, Dr. Sean Alford, former Beaufort county School District Chief, urged the group to organize a coalition representing all sectors of the community including: schools, parents/parent organizations, law enforcement, government, faith-based organizations, civic organizations, youth/youth organizations, social service agencies, media, health care professionals, senior citizen organizations, and businesses.
 Phyllis Neville, Hilton Head parent, was asked by principal O’Nan to facilitate the development of the group.

-Local Vision: A steering committee has been working to develop a coalition of members from all the sectors focusing on the Hilton Head Island and Bluffton, SC area.
+A steering committee has been working to develop a coalition of members from all the sectors focusing on the Hilton Head Island and Bluffton, SC area.
 The steering committee is now the Executive Board for the organization.
-We are currently working on By Laws for the organization as well as a new website to be launched very soon.